-- 7.23 Students will be informed of the changes made in response to their feedback through appropriate communication channels. - 7.24 Results of course and program level student surveys, aggregated to school, college and University level, will be made public for the purposes of benchmarking and quality assurance. - 7.25 The Learning Analytics team will distribute relevant feedback reports to individual staff and to staff with designated responsibility for improving the student experience and outcomes such as course coordinators, program managers, school heads/deans, and deputy heads/deans, discipline deputy heads/deans, PVCs, deputy PVCs and Dean L&T (or equivalent). - 7.26 Aggregated data by college, school and University is published to the Learning Analytics team website. - 7.27 Heads/deans of school receive all relevant individual course reports and aggregated reports within three weeks of the end of the relevant teaching period.
+- 7.23 Students will be informed of the changes made in response to their feedback through appropriate communication channels. - 7.24 Results of course and program level student surveys, aggregated to school/industry cluster, college and University level, will be made public for the purposes of benchmarking and quality assurance. - 7.25 Data and Analytics will distribute relevant feedback reports to individual staff and to staff with designated responsibility for improving the student experience and outcomes such as course coordinators, program managers, heads of school/deans/associate directors, and deputy heads/deans, discipline deputy heads/deans, DVCs, associate DVCs and Dean L&T (or equivalent). - 7.26 Aggregated data by college, school/industry cluster and University is published to the Learning Analytics team website. - 7.27 Heads of school/deans/associate directors receive all relevant individual course reports and aggregated reports within three weeks of the end of the relevant teaching period.